 “Insisting for sizes and configurations without a warranty is not wise.
 I would suggest that they utilize the manufactures expertise and stay within the boundaries we provide.”—Debi Dimitriou, manager of sales operations, Weiland/Andersen

 “Builders and architects should research and understand the performance of these doors individually.
 The performance of each type will ultimately dictate where and how they should be used in a project.
 These doors can be used in exterior applications, but they can also be used as creative room dividers between two interior areas.” —Lance Premeau, product and market manager, Kolbe

-PRODUCTS magazine: What are common mistakes builders make when specifying folding and sliding patio doors?
+PRODUCTS magazine: What are common mistakes builders make when specifying folding, accordion glass doors, and sliding patio doors?

 “One of the most common issues we see is when builders do not account for the threshold transition.
 The threshold selection impacts the overall performance of the door and can have a significant influence on the final aesthetic of the space.
 A proper threshold transition creates a seamless feel between the indoor and outdoor spaces.”—Elizabeth Souders, Jeld-Wen

 “Not anticipating or providing proper recess for the track and internal weep system drainage.”—Jon Kukk, Kukk Architecture & Design

 “Common mistakes include Not understanding cost ahead of time, and building it in to the budget, knowledge of the engineering and support required for large openings, and knowledge of jamb depth required for multi-slide doors with multiple panels.”—Wendy Canchola, Weather Shield Windows & Doors